Reviews You Can Rely On

 Control

 Control is the criteria that most distinctly separates the highest performers from the rest of the contenders.
 For gas and electric, this metric was scored based on how many burners each product has and whether they can be adjusted to high, medium, and low temperatures.
 For charcoal, we assessed how easy it was to maneuver the coal bed to create heat zones.
-When pellet grills have been included in our lineup, we studied the user interface and considered the details of the startup and shutdown process.
+Whenever pellet grills have been included in our lineup, we studied the user interface and considered the details of the startup and shutdown process.
 For all grills, we consider whether the grilling surface presents a consistent temperature throughout, whether it includes a thermometer or push-button ignition, and how well both perform.
 There are advantages and disadvantages to a grill surface that naturally creates different temperature zones.

 If you're cooking only one type of food that covers the entire grilling surface, then you will want to have consistent heat throughout.
 If you are cooking a variety of foods all at once, you might prefer different temperature zones.
 To test the distribution of heat across a grill, we grilled different food types in different corners of the grill.